authorAnonymousGit/FlexER/README.md

 ## Methodology
 Our proposed solution to the problem of MIER casts the problem as a multi-class multi-label task.
 As a baseline solution, we first propose to treat multiple intents as a set of independent single intent problems, where each intent is considered individually and provides an independent solution for single intent ER (using [DITTO](https://github.com/megagonlabs/ditto)).

-We then describe Flexible Entity Resolution (FlexER), a flexible algorithm to the MIER problem, which constructs an intents graph using record pairs representations and applies a graph convolutional network (GCN) to provide improved resolutions.
+We then perform Entity Resolution (FlexER), a flexible algorithm to the MIER problem, which constructs an intents graph using record pairs representations and applies a graph convolutional network (GCN) to provide improved resolutions.

 FlexER utilizes the interrelations between intents using the matchers to enrich the ability of the MIER solution as well as the resolution of the individual intents.
 FlexER builds upon the solutions of [DITTO](https://github.com/megagonlabs/ditto), training 𝑃 independent matchers, one for each intent.